Skip to Main Content

 • The monitoring of the accommodation provider’s compliance with the scheme’s requirements is subject to an objective procedure and is carried out by a third party whose competence and independence from both the scheme owner and the accommodation provider are based on international, European Union or national standards and procedures.

-We aim to support certification schemes in understanding and preparing for the ECGT by offering a clear criteria document, a standardised declaration form, and an accessible guidance note developed by expert legal counsel.
+We aim to support certification schemes in understanding and preparing for the ECGT by offering a clear overview document, a standardised declaration form, and an accessible guidance note developed by expert legal counsel.
 This helps schemes of all sizes navigate regulatory change.
+The following guidance note has been developed by our legal counsel, Vedder, to support the industry in the application of the criteria as set by the Directive.

 How to declare